 How you balance change velocity vs. availability, reliability, security and other operational attributes is the key question to be answered.
 Implementation of continuous delivery, continuous integration, continuous testing, continuous release and deployment coupled with collaboration will drive the required cultural change.
 The system must recover from failure by automation.

 Your SRE team needs to be responsible for the system design and development, release management, capacity management, change management, incidence management, automation, availability, latency, performance, security and monitoring of their services.

 SRE will deliver differentiated value proposition towards your digital reinvention journey by providing fast and uninterrupted services through resilient systems, drive operational excellence and cost optimization by adopting automation and best practices, adopt risk management frameworks to address risk tolerance of services and bridge the relationship gap between development and operations teams and enable them to communicate with cost of reliability.

 Leveraging SRE to design, build, operate and enhance software systems is critical for the future of business.
 Every CIO is today looking at SRE to strengthen their digital business foundation.
-It’s time now to build the culture of risk managed, reliable and resilient digital footprint and SRE is at the heart of all these happenings.
+It’s time now to build a culture of risk-managed, reliable and resilient digital footprint and SRE is at the heart of all these happenings.